b-sullender/debian12setup/README.md

 ## Prerequisites

-- A fresh minimal installation of Debian without a desktop environment.
+- A fresh installation of Debian.
 - Access to a user account with root privileges.

 **Important:** If you assigned a password to the root account during the Debian installation, your regular user account may not have root privileges.
 To grant root privileges to your regular user, add the user to the `sudo` group as follows: